flatironinstitute/sciware/35_PyPackaging/demo/README.md

 $ python -m pip install -r requirements.txt
 ```

-Then, launch `jupyter lab` to follow along.
+Then, run `jupyter lab` to launch Jupyter and follow along.

 ### Google Colab
 You can follow along most of the tutorial using Google Colab instead, to avoid